 Jumping Mario to random points in the level and having him train on them.

 This experiment seeks to confirm that the benefit that the algorithm is producing is not from simply training in different locations, that the information density (new novel challenge) of the stuck points is higher and therefor the neural networks learn the most from being trained on those points.
+In other words, this shows the value of our Feature Selection strategy.

+Experiment 4 can be broken into a Part A and Part B.

+Part A uses the method in Experiment 2.

+Part B uses the method in Experiment 3.

 Experiment 5.

 We are considering running the trained agent against a level that he was not trained for.
 This is to demonstrate that the drills approach results in skills that are reused, rather than simply memorisation of the level.

+We need the basic research underpinning this approach.

 Experiment 6.

-Deep NEAT.
-There is potential to train a neural network to supervise the agent, switching between the specifically trained networks as the level progresses.
-This is likely to become a stretch goal of the paper.
+Any other experiments if we have time.

 Summary and Discussion of results